twister077/tw00ny/README.md

 This semi fork from mdipierro/gluino is a succesfull attempt to upgraded the Gluino libraries to Web2py 2.14.6 (Gluino later became known as Web2y).

 The reason why I decided to semi upgrade gluino is Web2py was not updated for almost a year now since writing this.
 So I decided to upgrade to an active Python Web Frameworks such as Pyramid, which I really like.
 But there was one downsize.
 I didn't like templating libraries like jinja2 or chameleon.
 Web2py has a realy thoughtout templating system.
-Easy to use and simular to jinja2 and chameleon.
+Easy to use and similar to jinja2 and chameleon.
 By working on gluino/tw00ny I could easing step over to Pyramid, without recoding al my templates and databaseconnections.

 Author: Massimo Di Pierro
 Edited and upgraded by: Jefta Harlingen